Laila Majnu (2018 film)

-Laila Majnu (/hi/) is a 2018 Indian Hindi-language romantic tragedy film starring Avinash Tiwary and newcomer Tripti Dimri.
-It is directed by Sajid Ali, presented by Imtiaz Ali and co-produced by Ekta Kapoor, Shobha Kapoor and Preety Ali.
+Laila Majnu (/hi/) is a 2018 Indian Hindi-language romantic tragedy film directed by Sajid Ali, presented by Imtiaz Ali, and produced by Ekta Kapoor, Shobha Kapoor, and Preety Ali.
+The film stars Avinash Tiwary and newcomer Triptii Dimri.
 A contemporary retelling of the legendary Arabic tragedy Layla and Majnun, it follows two star-crossed lovers, Laila (Dimri) and Qais Bhatt (Tiwary) who are unable to unite as they face opposition from their families.
 However, when fate intervenes, Laila marries another man while Qais goes to London.
 They reunite after four years, but end up waiting more for each other.

 Released theatrically on 7 September 2018, the film met with lukewarm response and failed commercially at the box office.
 But in later years, it received positive reviews for its story, cast performances and soundtrack, garnering critical acclaim.
 Following its digital release, many outlets assigned the film cult status.

 Plot

-Belonging to a reputed family in town, Laila is a flirt who likes to tease boys who are attracted to her.
+Belonging to a reputed family in Srinagar, Laila is a college student who likes to tease boys who are attracted to her.
 She meets Qais Bhatt, a boy belonging to a wealthy family.
 In the beginning, Laila is unsure about him and tells him to not stalk her.
-Qais gives her a note that says that he will not bother her any more and if she wants him, she has to reach out to him.
+Qais gives her a note that says, he will not bother her any more and if she wants him, she has to reach out to him.
 The following day however, they end up crossing paths again at a wedding and Qais realises it's destiny.
 Despite ongoing legal disputes between their families, the two fall for each other.
 When Laila's family finds out about their relationship, they fix her wedding with Ibban, her father's political assistant.
 She is forced to wed when her father threatens to drink poison if she doesn't comply to marry.
 However, Laila is still hopeful that Qais will convince her father.
 But she hears a part of their conversation and breaks up with him reluctantly, assuming he was speaking disrespectfully to her father.
 Qais, hurt by the misunderstanding, tells her again that he would not follow her any more and asks her to find him if she ever needs him.

 After four years, Qais returns from London for his father's funeral.
 He avoids meeting Laila.
 Laila, who is regularly abused by her alcoholic husband, the new MLA, decides to meet Qais.
 When she sees him, she realises that their break-up affected him terribly and that he was struggling with his mental health.
 He seemed like a different person to her at odd moments.
 Laila stands up to her husband and they decide to get divorced.
 Laila asks Qais to wait till her divorce.
 However, before the divorce, her husband dies in a road accident.
-Laila decides to run away with Qais on the day of the funeral but her father asks her not to and promises her that she can marry him after a few weeks.
+Laila decides to run away with Qais on the day of the funeral but her father asks her not to and promises her that she can marry him after Iddah.
 Laila again asks Qais to wait for her.